bartvanhoey/AbpToAzureRepo/Tutorial/Part3/Part3.md

 22. After the database migrations have completed, run the *ApiStaging* configuration from the *Debug window* to run the *[YourAppName].HttpApi.Host* project.
     Your API runs now locally but uses the *[YourAppName]Db* on Azure.

-23. Replace your password in the appsettings.Staging.json files with {your_password} as you don't want to publish them on GitHub.
+23. Replace your password/username in the appsettings.Staging.json files with {your_username} and {your_password} as you don't want to publish your credentials on GitHub.

 24. Update the *Nuget.Config* file in the root of your project.
 Otherwise the Build pipeline in the next part won't find some nuget packages.